Foreign Affairs and International Trade Canada

 October 2011: The Office of the Extractive Sector CSR Counsellor releases the closing report on the Request for Review relating to Excellon Resources Inc.

-Today, the Office of the Extractive Sector CSR Counsellor released the closing report on the request for review relating to Excellon Resources Inc. The report is published here.
-It is found on the Office’s website, under the “Registry” tab in the “Request for review” section.
-The Spanish translation will be available shortly.
+Today, the Office of the Extractive Sector CSR Counsellor released the closing report on the request for review relating to Excellon Resources Inc. The report is published on our website.
+It is found on the Office's website, under the "Registry" tab in the "Request for review" section.